ivtkac/quartz/content/Present Progressive.md

 aliases:
 ---
 - **Present Progressive** = **temporary** situation that are hapenning **now** or **around now**

+> [!example] Form

-- **actions happening at the moment
+- actions happening at the moment of speaking
+- temporary situations